OUR MAIN FOCUS LAYS ON

 The objectives of the workshop include:

-Parisa Kloss has been invited to teach a course titled ''Cities and Climate Change''' in different universities and organizations like Urban Management Department, Technical Universität Berlin, Art University, Architecture and Urban Planning Department, and Tehran Urban Research and Planning Centre at Tehran Municipality.
+Parisa Kloss has been invited to train different stakeholders titled in universities and organizations like Urban Management Department, Technical Universität Berlin, Art University, Architecture and Urban Planning Department, and Tehran Urban Research and Planning Centre at Tehran Municipality.
 The aim of the course was to discuss the urban challenges regarding to climate change with focus on urban heat island phenomenon.

 The objectives of the workshop include:

-RUPD's training course on “Cities and Urban Climate Change“ in Tehran Urban Research & Planning Centre at Tehran Municipality, Iran (02 May 2016)
+02 May 2016 / Tehran Urban Research & Planning Centre at Tehran Municipality, Iran

 RUPD has been invited to hold one of the lectures of the summer school organized by Bauhaus Universität Weimer in August 2014.
 The RUPD's contribution was on discussing the integration of urban heat island into the urban planning process.